olsido/GitHub-workflow-dependencies-demo/README.md

 This repository demonstrates various methods of managing workflow dependencies in GitHub Actions.
 The examples provided cover a wide range of scenarios to help you understand and implement dependent workflows effectively.

+For detailed guides and descriptions, please refer to the [Wiki](https://github.com/olsido/github-workflow-dependencies-demo/wiki).

 ## Table of Contents

 - [Introduction](#introduction)